-&lt;sup>11 Note that the term 'attitude' is used differently in philosophy and psychology.
+Note that the term 'attitude' is used differently in philosophy and psychology.
 In psychology attitudes concern (+/-) evaluations; in philosophy they are states of mind that have propositions as their content; paradigms are belief and desire.
+Symbols are public vehicles for conveying what Grice would call 'non-natural' meaning: they aren't simply a symptom of or evidence for the referent, e.g., smoke means fire.

-&lt;sup>12 See also Haslanger 2017, Ch 2.
+12 See also Haslanger [2017a: ch.2].
 In previous work I have neglected to attend adequately to the bodily and agentic dispositions that come with enculturation.
 Thanks to Ángeles Eraña Lagos for calling my attention to this.